gunzf0x/Grav-CMS-RCE-Authenticated/README.md

 _This code is an adaptation from [`Grave` Github repository](https://github.com/akabe1/Graver) with some improvements based on [this video](https://ethicalhacking.uk/videos/CVE-2024-28116/)._

-Exploit against `Grav CMS` based on SSTI + RCE vulnerabilities, labeled as `CVE-2024-28116`.
-This script basically creates pages with the vulnerabilities, executes then and, finally, deletes the page after the execution.
+Exploit against `Grav CMS` (for versions below `1.7.45`) based on SSTI + RCE vulnerabilities, labeled as `CVE-2024-28116`.
+This script basically creates a page with the vulnerability, executes it and, finally, deletes the page after the execution.

 ## Usage
 ```shell-session